shawenyao/jekyll-now/_posts/2020-09-06-Homebrewing-RetroPie.md

 # default case
 # if the input is empty or time runs out, start emulation station
-# works without keyboard, e.g., when only controller is connected
+# this works without keyboard, e.g., when only controller is connected
 # in case keyboard is indeed connected, hit enter or space to skip the wait
 if [ -z "$input" ]
 then